tc39/notes/es8/2017-11/nov-28.md

 MM: It certainly qualifies, and I won't object.
 But my preference is we drop it.
 One of the functions of the committee is to be the guardian of the overall language complexity.
 We lose sight when we look at each proposal in isolation.
 We should ask ourselves if the benefit this brings is worth the extra surface.
 My opinion is no.

 MB: My opinion is different.
-Whether it’s worth it depends on the exact shape of the solution.
+Whether it's worth it depends on the exact shape of the solution.

 MS: To counter Mark, there is no good way to do a global string search of another string without regular expressions.